sybila/biodivine-boolean-models/README.md

 ### Custom Model Editions

-If you need models with specific properties, you can use `bundle.py` to generate custom model editions.
-In particular, for each edition you can pick the desired format (`bnet`/`aeon`/`sbml`), desired input representation (`free`, constant `true` or `false`, or the `identity` function), and you can filter the models using a Python expression (e.g. you want to only include models with specific keywords).
+If you need to generate models with specific properties (or formats), you can use `bundle.py` to generate custom model editions.
+In particular, for each edition you can pick the desired format (`bnet`/`aeon`/`sbml`), desired input representation (`free`, constant `true` or `false`, `random`, or the `identity` function), and you can filter the models using a Python expression (e.g. you want to only include models with specific keywords or size).

+> Random input valuations: If you select `random` input values, you'll be given the option to specify how many samples should be taken for each model (assuming the model has enough valuations).
+Each sample is unique and is saved as an individual model file.
+Furthermore, you will be able to select what random seed should be used to initialize the generator for each model.
+As such, the process should be fully reproducible.

-Once you have [AEON.py](https://github.com/sybila/biodivine-aeon-py) installed (`pip install biodivine_aeon`), you can simply run `python3 bundle.py` and answer the script prompts with your desired specification.
+Once you have [AEON.py](https://github.com/sybila/biodivine-aeon-py) installed (`pip install -r requirements.txt`), you can simply run `python3 bundle.py` and answer the script prompts with your desired specification.
 For inspiration, here are several filter expression that can be useful for generating custom editions:

 ```
 # Models with at least 10 variables and 5 inputs: